 She stopped me when I said, “Rounding is when nurses come in to check on you regularly and hopefully a nurse leader will also come in at least once during your stay to see how things are going.”
 My mom asked if this was a best practice and I said “Yes, why?”

 My mom explained that during her recent trip to a prestigious hospital in one of the nation’s most renowned medical centers, she was never asked any questions during her stay, never met a nurse leader, and only saw nurses when they came to check her vitals and hurriedly entered the information into the computer.
-She said that when she pressed the call light due to nausea, and even called the floor to ask for a nurse, no one came and she was forced to vomit in a cup that she luckily had nearby.
+She said that when she pressed the call light due to nausea, and even called the floor to ask for a nurse, no one came.

 This story hit home because my mother could have been one of the many patients who falls or receives a urinary tract infection caused by a catheter all due to a floor nurse not rounding and asking four simple questions.
 While I sympathize with nurses who have incredibly taxing workloads and care for countless patients, I can’t help but wonder whether or not hospital leaders knew or cared that my mom was never asked one of the four P’s.